 We use various types of printers depending on the type of prints being used but all are newer models therefore print at a high print resolution.
 In many instances you can’t even tell the printing is are from droplets of ink.

 Even if you were to consider one of our older models of printers we use to use for giclee and large photo prints, called the Epson 9880, depending on the paper requirements and settings it has the ability to print at resolutions of 2880 x 1440 per square inch.
 This is really good and Epson still prints at these high resolutions.
 Back in the old days of inkjet printing when 300×300 was jaw dropping, you can imagine how many photographers and artists who love to do their own printing would salivate at the opportunity to print with this kind of quality.
 I know because I was one of them.
 But the question which was asked was if it recommended that the person provide images having a resolution that will match the printer.

 While that 2880×1440 is how many droplets of ink the printer is capable of placing within a one inch square at it’s finest settings, that many droplets will not always be used for every square inch.
 These printers also spray a pattern of ink droplets at various densities (one on top of the other).
 If you were to magnify it would look like a chaotic mess of ink droplets, much of them overlaying each other to get the shades necessary?

 Example – Inkjet Drop Pattern

 With a digital image, the resolution is different since it is based on pixel count.
 Sometimes people use the term dots per inch (DPI) to refer to a digital file’s resolution based on its intended print size but the more correct term should be pixel per inch (PPI).
 In professional printing of people’s artwork and photographs, we like images to be somewhere in the neighborhood of 150 to 300 ppi.
 This is how many pixels you would have for every inch across and every inch down.
-In actuality we would be referring to 300×300 pixels for every printed inch.
+In actuality we would be referring to 150×150 or 300×300 pixels for every printed inch.